Christina Moore

+Moore is also known for her lead role as Nurse Candy Sullivan on the TNT medical drama series Hawthorne (2009–2011), and was a recurring cast member on the eighth season of the Fox sketch comedy series Mad TV (2002–03).

 Early life

 Moore was born in Palatine, Illinois.
 She became interested in performing as a young girl at her family's church by getting involved with children.
 When she was in high school, she toured with a children's musical theatre troupe throughout the city of Chicago.

 Her first professional job was in summer stock in Lincoln City, Indiana, where she performed in Young Abe: the Abraham Lincoln Boyhood Outdoor Musical Drama.
 Her theatre roles included productions of Annie, Cinderella and Big River.
 Her father is Carroll Moore and her mother is Joy Moore.
 She has one younger sister.

 Career

 After graduating from Illinois Wesleyan University School of Theatre Arts, Moore moved to Los Angeles to pursue her acting career.
 Her television credits include the UPN comedy The Bad Girl's Guide and the drama Hyperion Bay, recurring roles on Pasadena and Unhappily Ever After, and guest appearances on 24, Just Shoot Me!, Friends, and Suddenly Susan.